-Peirce provides every student with a downloadable copy of the Microsoft Office Software suite, for either Apple Mac or Windows.
+Peirce provides every student with a downloadable copy of the Microsoft Office Software suite.
 There are several classes that require the Windows Version of Office be used.

 APPLE Mac

 Peirce provides every student a free one-time downloadable copy of Microsoft Office for Apple Mac.
 All students should expect on occasion to need in their classes the ability to run Windows-based software.
 Apple Mac users have the option of using virtualization options like Parallels or VirtualBox to run Windows.
 Note: These virtualization options are for experienced user of MAC.
 The Apple Store can provide support if needed.